Shippable/admiral/releaseNotes/master.md

   - **Adjustable custom node disk usage limit**: You can now define a maximum disk usage limit for all nodes in a subscription node pool from the subscription node pools page, for both subscription node pools and system node pools (for server admins).
       - A default of 90% maximum disk usage limit will be applied if none is specified.
       - Disk usage limits can be specified per Node pool.

+  - **Manually triggered jobs in the SPOG can be easily found**: The SPOG renders jobs which need to be manually triggered with a dark gray border, when an update to any of its input occurs.
+This allows you to quickly scan the SPOG and find jobs that need to be manually triggered.
+Manually triggered jobs have `switch: off` applied to one or more of their inputs.
+Triggering the job resets the border.

 ## Fixes
   - **Fixed job triggering issues**